Historical Sites in Ireland: Explore the Ancient Landscape of Ireland

 Discover Belfast’s Giant’s Ring – a 5,000-year-old Neolithic henge and passage tomb.
 Learn about its ancient origins (built around 2700 BC), archaeological discoveries (megalithic tombs, human remains), and why this mysterious site remains a highlight of Irish history and tourism.

-• Was the Hill of Tara Ireland’s Seat of High Kings?
+• The Hill of Tara: History of Ireland’s Seat of High Kings

 Once the seat of Ireland’s high kings, the Hill of Tara is steeped in legend, ceremony, and ancient power.
 From Neolithic tombs to tales of the Tuatha Dé Danann, explore why this sacred site remains one of Ireland’s most enduring symbols of sovereignty.